Quantifiers are very simple from the first sight, but in fact they can be tricky.

 athere, so there’s immediately no match.

-Then it advances: goes to the next positions in the source string and tries to find the first character of the pattern there, and finally finds the quote at the 3rd position:
+Then it advances: goes to the next positions in the source string and tries to find the first character of the pattern there, fails again, and finally finds the quote at the 3rd position:

 The quote is detected, and then the engine tries to find a match for the rest of the pattern.
 It tries to see if the rest of the subject string conforms to